onepanelio/core-docs/docs/reference/workflows/hyperparameter-tuning.md

             revision: '{{workflow.parameters.revision}}'
           path: /mnt/data/src
         - name: config
-          # Path to where your tuner configuration (config.yaml) will be written - same directory as your training code
+          # [CHANGE] Path where config.yaml will be generated or already exists
+          # Update the path below so that config.yaml is written to the same directory as your main.py file
+          # Note that your source code is cloned to /mnt/data/src
           path: /mnt/data/src/<path-to-training-code-directory>/config.yaml
           raw:
             data: '{{workflow.parameters.config}}'
         - name: search-space
-          # Path to where your hyperparameter search space (search_space.json) will be written - same directory as your training code
+          # [CHANGE] Path where search_space.json will be generated or already exists
+          # Update the path below so that search_space.json is written to the same directory as your main.py file
+          # Note that your source code is cloned to /mnt/data/src
           path: /mnt/data/src/<path-to-training-code-directory>/search_space.json
           raw:
             data: '{{workflow.parameters.search-space}}'